vsaulue/Gustave/docs/tutorials/02-world-api/01-creating-world/index.md

-# Tutorial 02-01: Creating an empty world
+# 2.1.
+New world

 This section explains how to create a new `SyncWorld` object.

 ## Choosing a distribution

-First, let's choose the `std::unitless` distribution with `double` precision, as explained in [getting started](../../01-getting-started/README.md):
+First, let's choose the `std::unitless` distribution with `double` precision, as explained in [getting started](../../01-getting-started/index.md):

 ```c++
 // Choosing the Std Unitless distribution, with double precision